The Audition (2015 film): Production

-The Audition was financed by the Melco Crown Entertainment Limited to commission the opening of its Studio City Macau Resort and Casino.
+The Audition was financed by the Melco Crown Entertainment Limited to commission the opening of Studio City, the company's third casino in the southern Chinese territory of Macau.
 As advertisements for casinos are banned in mainland China, speculation arose that Melco used the short to exploit a loophole to promote the casino.
 With the short film's budget around $70 million, each actor was reportedly paid $13 million for less than two days' work.

-The script was written by Terence Winter, with whom Scorsese had previously collaborated on The Wolf of Wall Street and Boardwalk Empire.
+The script was written by Terence Winter, with whom director Martin Scorsese had previously collaborated on The Wolf of Wall Street and Boardwalk Empire.
 Scorsese described the writing process for a short as being "tougher in a way" than for a feature film, as a short had to be self-contained rather than preluding to a larger work.
 He also said his aim for the script was to create a heightened sense of reality-based humor based on the actors in the film.
 Shooting lasted for less than one week and was done in New York City.
-The casino was not built during the short film's production, so 3D renderings had to be done in order to recreate the location during filming.
+The casino was not built during the short film's production, resulting in 3D renderings needing to be done in order to recreate the location during filming.

-De Niro, DiCaprio and Scorsese relished the opportunity to collaborate on the project.
-Scorsese acknowledged the strong bond between the three of them, as he first learned of DiCaprio through De Niro.
-DiCaprio said the short film's premise felt humorous for himself and De Niro due to their long histories of working with Scorsese.
-He took great joy in finally being on set with both De Niro and Scorsese; he described the years of collaboration between the two as "the greatest relationship in cinema history".
+Scorsese and actors Robert De Niro and Leonardo DiCaprio relished the opportunity to collaborate on the project.
+The director acknowledged the strong bond between the three of them, as he first learned of DiCaprio through De Niro.
+DiCaprio called De Niro and Scorsese his "two fathers in the world of cinema" and described the years of collaboration between the director and his counterpart as "the greatest relationship in cinema history".
+Both actors had individually worked with Scorsese several times; De Niro had worked with the director on eight films when the short was released, DiCaprio had worked with Scorsese on five.
+Meanwhile, De Niro and DiCaprio had previously appeared together in two films – This Boy's Life and Marvin's Room – the former being DiCaprio's first film.
+However, the three had never collaborated on a project together.
+They would eventually collaborate on a feature film eight years later, Killers of the Flower Moon.

+De Niro and DiCaprio found the short film's premise humorous due to their long histories of working with Scorsese.
+DiCaprio also praised Martin Scorsese's acting, claiming the director "stole the show".